tomatillodesign/bootstrap-collapse/readme.txt

 This plugin adds Bootstrap v4 Collapse functionality to WordPress.

-It adds just the Bootstrap Javascript Plugin for Collapse and associated CSS.
+It adds just the Bootstrap Javascript Plugin for Collapse and associated CSS, along with a simple shortcode for use in the page editor.

 This does not bring in any other Bootstrap javascript or CSS functionality.